boazbk/tcs/lec_00_1_math_background.md

 For example, if $n=8$ then [aboutnstmt](){.eqref} is true, but for $n=11$ it is false.
 (Can you see why?)

 The same issue appears when parsing code.
-For example, in the following snippet from the C++ programming language
+For example, in the following snippet from the C programming language

 ```clang
 for (int i=0 ; i<n ; i=i+1) {